Tissue Mapping Center

 Female Reproductive System Tissue Mapping Center

-This project will study diverse cohorts of healthy pregnant women.
-The team performs in vivo imaging using MRI and ultrasound to delineate tissue structure, perfusion, inflammation, calcifications, and other features.
-After delivery, tissues are rapidly sampled, processed, and stored in multiple ways (fresh, flash frozen, preserved in solutions for optimal nucleic acid analysis, and FFPE) to enable generation of high-quality data using a variety of molecular approaches, with extra samples retained for future studies.
-A detailed review of clinical data and formal histopathologic evaluation of adjacent tissue sections is then performed to confirm that normal tissue has been obtained from subjects with normal outcomes.
-Initial ex vivo analysis includes extracellular matrix proteomics, and bulk and single-cell RNAseq and ATACseq.
+After delivery or surgery, tissues will be rapidly sampled, processed, and stored in multiple ways (fresh, flash frozen, preserved in solutions for optimal nucleic acid analysis, and FFPE).
+This will enable the generation of high-quality data using a variety of molecular approaches, with additional samples retained for future studies.
+Detailed review of clinical data and formal histopathologic evaluation of adjacent tissue sections will be performed to confirm that normal tissue has been obtained from subjects with normal outcomes.
+Initial ex vivo analysis includes extracellular matrix proteomics, and bulk and single-nucleus RNAseq and ATACseq.
 The results of these studies will be analyzed to identify targets for the subsequent imaging mass cytometry (IMC) and spatial transcriptomic studies.
-These data types are integrated to enable mapping of the relationships among different cell types and between cells and the surrounding extracellular matrix on the microscopic level, and between tissue architecture and the biomechanical properties and imaging features on a macroscopic level.
-The unique populations of endothelial cells in the placenta and the endothelial mimicry of the extravillious trophoblast will provide unique opportunities to integrate with other endothelial-centric HuBMAP projects (e.g. lymphatic system, endothelial atlas, and kidney atlas).
+These data types will be integrated to enable mapping of the relationships among different cell types and between cells and the surrounding extracellular matrix on the microscopic level.
+We note that generation of multiple data types from adjacent samples, and the use of the Multi-Ome assay (which performs RNAseq and ATACseq data indexed to the same nuclei), and spatial transcriptomic methods with immunohistochemistry-based pre-imaging, will enable us to bridge between diverse datasets.
+The unique populations of endothelial cells in the placenta and the endothelial mimicry of the extravillous trophoblast will provide unique opportunities to integrate with other endothelial-centric HuBMAP projects (e.g. lymphatic system, endothelial atlas, and kidney atlas).
+Close interactions with other HuBMAP centers will be established to enable harmonization of data and metadata standards, sharing of resources (e.g. antibodies with HuBMAP Centers that are developing/using CODEX and MIBI-TOF), rapid adoption of new technologies, collaborative data analysis, and rapid sharing of data with the HIVE and the broader scientific community.

 |Project title:||Female Reproductive Tissue Mapping Center|